Pressure Transient Analysis

 Cancellation received on or after 15 April 2018: No refund will be made.
 For non-members, please note your included membership will remain active for the remainder of 2018.

 Transfer of your registration to another name will cost € 35 (administration fee), plus any differences in delegate types, where applicable (for instance when changing a registration from a member to a non-member).

 Cancellations or changes to any registration must be made in writing (letter or email) to: EAGE Conference BV, Registration Department, PO Box 59, 3990 DB Houten, The Netherlands.
 Tel.: +31 88 9955055.
 Fax: +31 30 6343534.
 E-mail: email@example.com

-Tim Whittle joined BG Group in 2007 and, until its transition to Shell, has been Chief Reservoir Engineering Advisor and Group Technical Authority for Pressure Transient Analysis.
-He has 37 years' experience in the industry.
+Tim Whittle is currently visiting professor at Politecnico Torino, Italy and Imperial College, UK.
+He joined BG Group in 2007 and, until its transition to Shell, was Chief Reservoir Engineering Advisor and Group Technical Authority for Pressure Transient Analysis.
+He has 39 years' experience in the industry.

 He was an SPE Distinguished Lecturer in 2010-11.

 Starting as a field engineer with Flopetrol Schlumberger, he gained practical experience in well testing operations and then moved to an R&D role where he was instrumental in developing the derivative analysis method with Dominique Bourdet.

 In 1985 he joined Scientific Software-Intercomp as a reservoir engineer focusing on numerical simulation.
 In 1990 he spent several years with Norsk Hydro as a well test analysis specialist and then became responsible for the development of SSI’s well test analysis software product – Interpret.
 He has a degree in Engineering Science from Cambridge University, has written several papers on well test analysis and has given many industry courses on the subject worldwide.